icinganalysis/icinganalysis.github.io/content/NACA-TN-779.md

 ## Discussion

 The first topic experimentally confirms the theory of the aerodynamic heating effect.
 This concept will be used extensively in subsequent works (although they may not necessarily cite this technical note).
-![Heating Effect text:  The validity of the preceding 'assumption can be examined for cases where the boundary layer is thin.
+![Heating Effect text:  The validity of the preceding assumption can be examined for cases where the boundary layer is thin.
 The total energy per unit mass of an element of mass of the air is u**2/2+J*cp*T, where u is the velocity in the direction of flow;
 J, the mechanical equivalent of heat;